cogentcore/core/docs/content/3-views/map-views.md

 # Map views

 Cogent Core provides interactive map views that allow you to display a map value to users and have them edit it.
-Users can use context menus to add, remove, and copy rows.
+Users can use context menus to add, remove, and move rows.

 You can make a map view from any map pointer: